 That’s WooCommerce’s core problem – handing *lots* of add to cart and checkout events all at once.

-Ecommerce platforms that are built from scratch for ecommerce like Shopify and BigCommerce do not have this issue.
+Ecommerce platforms that are built from scratch for ecommerce like Shopify do not have this issue.
 They use a completely different set of technologies to avoid WooCommerce’s inherent issues.

 Now, before a bunch of WordPress folks’ start sending me emails, WooCommerce can absolutely scale to hundreds of thousands of orders.
 WooCommerce says that the issues is a myth and has examples to prove it.